mosn/mosn/README.md

 ## Develop States

-After our efforts, MOSN’s 0.4.0 version has achieved  a lot of improvement on performance and stability and  we expect to release 0.5.0 version at the end of May 2019, which will be  an  stable version used in AntFin’s production environment.
+After our efforts, MOSN’s 0.4.0 version has achieved a lot of improvement on performance and stability, we expect to release 0.5.0 version at the end of May 2019, which will be an stable version used in AntFin’s production environment.
 Before that, we will release the latest version named 0.4.x at the end of every month to synchronize the changes from March 2019.

 ## [MOSN Introduction](docs/Introduction.md)